-Initially the hardest part of my experience were the changes to my body – the DIEP recon, the fact that I have no feeling in my breasts, that my nipples are not real, and that I have no ovaries or tubes.
+Initially, the hardest part of my experience was the changes to my body - the DIEP recon, the fact that I have no feeling in my breasts, that my nipples are not real, and that I have no ovaries or tubes.
 But the side effects of Tamoxifen and surgical menopause have also been hard at times, particularly the brain fogginess which affects me at work.
 I have to write everything down now, so I don’t forget things and I often forget names.

 What lesson have I learned, as a result of my breast cancer?
 That life is to be lived, that moments with family and friends are the most important and that work, cleaning the house, and all those superficial things are not the most significant things in life.
 I also learned that a breast cancer diagnosis is not the end, but often the beginning – it’s the beginning of a hard road to recovery but also the beginning of a new way of looking at life, if you let it be, and can make you appreciate what’s important.

 To any woman newly diagnosed, I would tell them that I know it’s scary when you hear those words and that you have to embrace both the good days and the bad and put trust in your medical team.
 Trust the treatment plan that YOU help to decide on (because YOU must choose the options and be comfortable with what you have chosen), and trust that when you come out the other side you will be amazed by how strong you are, what you have faced and how powerful you feel.